London

 Milestone Hotel Kensington

 The Milestone Hotel Kensington occupies a Victorian façade from 1885 facing the gates of the royal park, and we stay here as in a private residence.
-The 44 rooms and suites blend period wood panelling, Zoffany fabrics and sourced furniture (some with marble fireplaces, others direct views over the gardens).
-The personal butler service, included from 678 € per night, handles everything, from pressing to restaurant bookings.
-We tested the basement spa (small pool, hammam, treatment rooms), decent without being spectacular.
-The Cheneston's restaurant serves modern British cuisine in a panelled room, London club ambience.
+The 44 rooms and suites blend period panelling, Zoffany fabrics and antique furniture (some with marble fireplaces, others with direct views over the gardens).
+The personal butler service, included from 678 € a night, handles everything, from laundry to restaurant bookings.
+We tested the basement spa (small pool, hammam, treatment rooms), correct without being spectacular.
+The Cheneston's restaurant serves modern British cuisine in a panelled room, London club atmosphere.
 The Booking score of 9.5/10 reflects above all the staff's attention, who remember your preferences from the first stay.
 An address for those seeking English hospitality, not avant-garde design ✨

 What makes this hotel unique